SpecFlowOSS/SpecFlowWiki/Step-Definitions.md

 * Cannot have `out` or `ref` parameters.
 * Cannot have a return type.

+##Step Matching Rules
+* The rules depend on the step definition style you use.
+Check the [[step definition styles]] page for the exact rules.

-##Regular Expression Matching Rules
+##Parameter Matching Rules

-* The regular expressions are always matching to the entire step text even if you not use the `^` and `$` markers.
+* Step definitions can specify parameters.
+These will match to the parameters of the step definition method.
+* With regular expressions
   * The match groups (`(…)`) of the regular expression define the arguments for the method based on the order (the match result of the first group becomes the first argument, etc.).
   * You can use non-capturing groups `(?:regex)` in order to use groups without a method argument.
+* With method name matching
+  * You can refer to the method parameters with either the parameter name (ALL-CAPS) or the parameter index (zero-based) with the `P` prefix, e.g. `P0`.

 ##Table or Multi-line Text Arguments